 Dr. Stapleton earned his Bachelor of Science in Biology and Christianity at Mercer University and his Doctor of Medicine from the Mercer University School of Medicine in Macon, Georgia.
 He completed his internship and orthopaedic residency while serving on active duty with the United States Air Force in Florida and Texas.
 Dr. Stapleton continued his training accepting a sports medicine fellowship appointment at the Hughston Clinic in Columbus, Georgia under the direction of Dr. Jack Hughston.

 Dr. Stapleton is an Eagle Scout and served as the Assistant Scout Master of his sons' troops helping them to also achieve the rank of Eagle Scout.
-Dr. Stapleton is married with two children and enjoys traveling with his family, athletics, and singing.
+Dr. Stapleton enjoys traveling with his family, athletics, and singing.